 A fungal disease common to roses can be controlled by mulching under the plants to prevent water from splashing.
 The fungus spores that fall to ground are carried in the splash-back and the plant is re-infected.
 Keep your roses very clean, remove and destroy diseased foliage or fallen debris from under the plants.
 Avoid wetting the leaves if possible.
 Weekly applications of sulfur may help to control fungus diseases.

 A fungal disease that causes die back on roses.
 Remove and destroy the injured canes for best control.
 This disease is spread by splashing rainwater, splash-back, insects or dirty tools.
-Canker spores can enter plants through pruning wounds.
+Canker spores (PDF) can enter plants through pruning wounds.
 Don’t stimulate new growth with fertilizer or pruning when you suspect canker.
 New growth is most susceptible.
 Keep the area around the plant clean and raked up.
 Pick or prune infected parts as soon as they occur.
-Copper compounds may have some effect.
+Liquid copper may have some effect.